denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 F. An object is eligible for garbage collection once no references to it are accessible in the program.
 G. Marking a variable final means its associated object will never be garbage collected.

-**My Answer: C,F  / Correct Answer: C,E,F**
+**My Answer: C,F
+Correct Answer: C,E,F**

-In Java, there are no guarantees about when garbage collection will run.
-The JVM is free to ignore calls to System.gc(). the purpose of garbage collection is to reclaim used memory.
-Option E is also correct that an object may never be garbage collected, such as if the program ends  before garbage collection runs.
+**In Java, there are no guarantees about when garbage collection will run.
+The JVM is free to ignore calls to `System.gc()`. the purpose of garbage collection is to reclaim used memory.
+Option E is also correct that an object may never be garbage collected, such as if the program ends  before garbage collection runs.**

 ---